A information for U.S.-based cold-climate gardeners

 The British Local weather

 There isn’t any place in Nice Britain colder than our USDA hardiness zone 8.
 (I take into account USDA hardiness zones 5 and decrease to be chilly climates.)
 In case you don’t imagine me, check out this map.
 The RHS’ coldest hardiness score is H7–crops that tolerate -20°C (-4°F).
-Any plant rated H7 is taken into account “very hardy.”
+Any rated H7 is taken into account “very hardy.”
 I’m unsure they will even fathom temperatures any colder.
 There are some locations in Britain the place they hardly ever even have frost—ever—and might depart tender crops within the floor.
 Additionally, their rising season is for much longer than ours by way of variety of frost-free days, as a result of prevailing winds that deliver the heat saved within the Atlantic Ocean.
 In addition they have for much longer daylight in summer season as a result of they’re a lot additional north.
 (In fact, their nights in winter are even longer than ours.)
-So be skeptical once you hear a plant described as hardy.
+So be skeptical once you a plant described as hardy.
 It might be hardy for us, however you’ll have to do additional analysis to make sure.

 Their conception of sizzling climate can be skewed.
-For instance, one yr the presenters stored complaining about how sizzling it was on the Hampton Courtroom Palace Flower Present.
+For instance, one yr the presenters stored complaining about how sizzling it was on the Courtroom Palace Flower Present.
 I seemed it up, and it obtained as much as 24°C—which is about 75°F. Not precisely too sizzling, in the event you ask me!
 (One perk of watching a pre-recorded present is you possibly can pause it and convert C to F utilizing Google or the calculator constructed into Home windows 10.)
 And in the event that they wish to develop respectable tomatoes, they develop them in a greenhouse, as a result of they want the additional warmth to ripen them.

 As a result of our summers are additionally cool, there’s sufficient overlap in featured crops to be acquainted, but sufficient variations to maintain it attention-grabbing.
 Pruning is the one space the place I’m unsure their situations apply, particularly when to prune.
 For instance, Monty prunes his roses in January, however I wait till they begin to leaf out, as a result of I do know there can be dieback and I wait to see precisely how far down it goes.